JBBernad/my-share/Bevica/Bevicaweb.md

 ## Create Web Order

-Retrieve the properties and relationships of a Stock object for Business Central.
+Retrieve the properties and relationships of a Web Order object for Business Central.

 ### Http Request